johnshearing/PrivateKeyVault/README.md

 #### Sending an Encrypted Message
 I will be covering all of this material in a video tutorial shortly.
 What is written below is the script that the video will follow.
 So it serves as an written tutorial as well.

+Not only does this tutorial cover the use of QR-Codes to cross the airgap, it is also a beginners tutorial on using GPG encrypted messaging.
+Everything you need to know in order to send and receive encrypted messages across the Internet is covered here.

 To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.
 [This very short video shows the process](https://www.youtube.com/watch?v=3MwJOj3t8cI)